Weak Chaos from Tsallis Entropy

-{\bf Acknowledgement:} \ The author is grateful to Professor C. Tsallis for emphasizing that it is the largest Lyapunov exponent that vanishes in systems described by the Tsallis entropy, but not all of them.
-The author also wishes to thank Professor C. Tsallis for bringing to his attention reference [31] of which the author was unaware during the development and writing of the present manuscript as well as that of [30].
+{\sc Acknowledgement:} \ The author is grateful to Professor C. Tsallis for emphasizing that it is the largest Lyapunov exponent that vanishes in systems described by the Tsallis entropy, but not all of them, and for bringing to his attention reference [31] of which the author was unaware during the development and writing of the present manuscript as well as that of [30].
+The author wishes to express his gratitude to the referee for his constructive criticism of the manuscript and for bringing to the author's attention references [38] - [40]. \\

 \centerline{ \sc References}